 Cursor Cursor Name Description K Pointer cursor Indicates a position on the display panel, menu bar, dialog box, or context menu.
 Cross-hair cursor Indicates a position on the chart or PPI.
 In AUTO mode, this cursor is used by an off-centering function (ECDIS) or manual acquisition (RADAR).
-211 Hand cursor Appears when the cursor is moved while pressing the left button on a chart.
+3 Hand cursor Appears when the cursor is moved while pressing the left button on a chart.
 This function enables moving the position freely by dragging the chart.
 Zoom Zoom cursor Appears when a zoom function is selected.
-Edit Edit cursor Moves an object in User Chart/manual update/mariner's mark, or route graphic mode. \bigcirc Offset cursor Appears when the offset of the ship's own position is set in adjustment cursor mode.
+Edit Edit cursor Moves an object in User Chart/manual update/mariner's mark, or route graphic mode. $\bigcirc$ Offset cursor Appears when the offset of the ship's own position is set in adjustment cursor mode.
 SEL + Select cursor Displays the position on the chart during the editing of the User Chart/manual update/mariner's mark and route graphics.
 Mark Mark cursor Displayed at execution of User Chart/Manual Update/Mariner's Mark, route plan (addition of WPT), or Manual Position Fix. ?
 Chart selection cursor Appears when the chart under the ENC/ARCS cursor is selected or Change Active Panel of ARCS is set.
-1 Arrow cursors Appear when any of the following operations is performed. • EBL/VRM, AIS filter, AZ, PI ~ User Chart/manual update Moving the multi-view bar \leftrightarrow Operation of EBL, VRM 5 C Rotation cursor Appears at PI operation or in route rotation mode of route planning.
+1 Arrow cursors Appear when any of the following operations is performed. • EBL/VRM, AIS filter, AZ, PI ~ User Chart/manual updateMoving the multi-view barOperation of EBL, VRM $\leftrightarrow$ Operation of LDL, VIMI 5 C Rotation cursor Appears at PI operation or in route rotation mode of route planning.
 Eraser cursor Appears in eraser tool mode.
 Act + Target activation cursor Appears when the cursor is moved over a sleeping AIS target.

-Cursor Cursor Name Description Data + Numeric displayed Appears when the cursor is moved over an activated AIS target or TT.
-AIS target cursor 11.
-XData Numeric displayed Appears when the cursor is moved over an AIS digital information + AIS target target or a TT digital information target. cancellation cursor 1 Pointer cursor Appears when the cursor is moved over a hyperlink.
-OFFCT Off-center cursor Appears when the RADAR off-centering mode is used.
-1 Move cursor Appears during the dialog box move mode.
+Cursor Cursor Name Description Data + Numeric displayed AIS target cursor Appears when the cursor is moved over an activated AIS target or TT.
+XData + Numeric displayed AIS target cancellation cursor Appears when the cursor is moved over an AIS digital information target or a TT digital information target.
+1 Pointer cursor Appears when the cursor is moved over a hyperlink.
+OFFCT Off-center cursor Appears when the RADAR off-centering mode is used. \$ Move cursor Appears during the dialog box move mode.
 Appears when moving an intersection point of EBL/VRM.
 Appears when moving Node Fixed EBL/VRM.
 EBL EBL cursor Appears at EBL maneuver is created.